 Secondly, there has to be established a breach of that duty of care.
-The test that is applied here is that of the “reasonable man test”.
-What this means is, a Court will consider what steps a reasonable person would have taken in the circumstances.
-Would a reasonable person have identified the risk posed ?
+The test that is applied here is that of the “reasonable person”.
+What this means is a Court will consider what steps a reasonable person would have taken in the circumstances.
+Would a reasonable person have identified the risk posed?
 Were there reasonable steps that could have been taken to remove the hazard or to minimize it as much as possible, which a reasonable person in the circumstances would have taken?
 If the answer to these questions is “yes”, then you have a claim in negligence for the injury, and any resultant loss and damage sustained.

-However, when determining whether a person has taken "reasonable care" to avoid the hazard, the Court will look at whether the action or steps alleged should have been taken, were too onerous to expect of the person at fault.
+However, when determining whether a person has taken "reasonable care" to avoid the hazard, the Court will look at whether the action or steps alleged should have been taken were too onerous to expect of the person allegedly at fault.
 When considering this, the Court will look at whether the alleged steps could be given practical effect in the circumstances, or whether they would result in too high an expense to make them a viable option.
-The Court will also look at the risk itself and whether it is sufficient to warrant the extent of care alleged should have been taken and in determining this, a Court will look at the likelihood of the risk occurring and the seriousness of the injury that could result from the risk.
+The Court will also look at the risk itself and whether it is sufficient to warrant the extent of care alleged.
+In determining this, a Court will look at the likelihood of the risk occurring and the seriousness of the injury that could result from the risk.

-For example, a Shopping Centre has a food court.
-The food court regularly has spillages on the floor of the food court which poses a risk of injury to customers of the Shopping Centre from slip and falls.
-The Shopping Centre, if acting reasonably should identify this risk, and take steps to introduce measures to control the risk, including such things as non-slip floor surfacing, a system to provide timely warnings of spillages, and a cleaner or cleaners present in the food court to undertake inspection and cleaning of the food court area to remove spillages in a timely manner.
-If the Shopping Centre fails to do this, and a customer slips and falls on a spillage in the food court injuring themselves, then it is more than likely that the Shopping Centre will hold liability for those injuries.
+For example, a shopping centre has a food court.
+The food court regularly has spillages on the floor of the food court which poses a risk of injury to customers of the shopping centre from slip and falls.
+The shopping centre, if acting reasonably, should identify this risk, and take steps to introduce measures to control the risk, including things such as non-slip floor surfacing, a system to provide timely warnings of spillages, and a cleaner or cleaners present in the food court to undertake inspection of the food court area to remove spillages in a timely manner.
+If the shopping centre fails to do this, and a customer slips and falls on a spillage in the food court injuring themselves, then it is more than likely that the shopping centre will be held liable for those injuries.

 Causation & Damage

 Also, the injury sustained by the negligence must be reasonably foreseeable and not too remote.
-For example, if, due to the negligence of your employer, you have a crate fall on your head when opening a trailer door, like Mr Austin in the case of Austin v Parmalat (2013) QSC 227, then it is reasonably forseeable that you might suffer an injury to your head, but it is also reasonably foreseable that you might suffer a more serious injury such as a brain injury.
+For example, if, due to the negligence of your employer, you have a crate fall on your head when opening a trailer door, like Mr Austin in the case of Austin v Parmalat (2013) QSC 227, then it is reasonably foreseeable that you might suffer an injury to your head, but it is also reasonably foreseeable that you might suffer a more serious injury, such as a brain injury.

-Courts have been quite wide in their determinations on this issue however, including claims for increased injuries caused by negligent medical treatment of injuries resulting from a negligent act, as long as it does not amount to gross negligence.
-So if your slip and fall and break your leg, but due to negligent treatment you develop an infection requiring amputation of your leg, your claim for the slip and fall injuries will extend to the negligent treatment resulting in the loss of your leg.
-However, if the loss of your leg was due to the gross negligence of the hospital who instead of repairing your broken leg under surgery, amputated it – then that is gross negligence and does not fall within your claim for your slip and fall injuries.
-This would be a claim for gross negligence against the hospital and /or treating surgeon.
+Courts have been quite wide in their determinations on this issue, including accepting claims for increased injuries caused by negligent medical treatment of injuries resulting from a negligent act, as long as the treatment does not amount to gross negligence.
+For example, if you slip and fall and break your leg, and due to negligent medical treatment you develop an infection requiring amputation of your leg, your claim against the shopping centre for the slip and fall injuries will extend to damage caused by the negligent treatment resulting in the loss of your leg.
+However, if the loss of your leg was due to the gross negligence of the hospital, who for example instead of repairing your broken leg under surgery, amputated it, then that is gross negligence on the part of the hospital and does not fall within your claim against the shopping centre for your slip and fall injuries.
+This would be a claim for gross negligence against the hospital and/or treating surgeon.

 What you need to prove and the onus of proof

-In 2003, the CLA was brought into being to govern personal injury claims in Queensland.
-The principles of negligence as set out above, as they apply to personal injury claims in Queensland, were reduced to statute and included in Chapter 2 Part 1 of the CLA.
+In 2003, the CLA was enacted to govern personal injury claims in Queensland.
+The principles of negligence as set out above, as they apply to personal injury claims in Queensland, were reduced to statute and included in Chapter 2, Part 1 of the CLA.
 To read these provisions go to the following link on our website: CLA Breach of Duty.